brainthinks/windows_7_updates/README.md

 1. Open the start menu
 1. type `cmd`
 1. right-click on the `cmd` icon
-1. choose `Run as Administrator`
+1. choose `Run as administrator`

 In this `cmd` terminal, `cd` into this directory.

-For 64-bit Windows 7, run `install_x64.bat`.
+* For 64-bit Windows 7, run `install_x64.bat`.
-For 32-bit Windows 7, run `install_x86.bat`.
+* For 32-bit Windows 7, run `install_x86.bat`.

 Note that this script can take 30 minutes or more to install all of the monthly rollup updates.

-Restart your computer.
+Your computer will be automatically restarted.

 ## Script Resources